Table of Contents

 What Is an SBA Loan?

 An SBA loan is a type of small business financing that is partially guaranteed by the U.S. Small Business Administration and offered by approved lenders such as banks, micro-lending institutions, and private lending companies.
 The SBA itself does not lend money directly but helps reduce risk to lending partners.
-Small business owners usually enjoy competitive rates and SBA loan terms, counseling, and education opportunities with these types of loans.
+With these types of loans, small business owners usually enjoy competitive rates and SBA loan terms, counseling, and education opportunities.

 To apply for an SBA loan, you’ll need to find an SBA-approved lender.
-Lenders will differ depending on which type of SBA loan you’re applying for.
+Lenders will differ depending on what SBA loan is desired.
 The lender will then assess your eligibility according to SBA requirements.
-If approved, you’ll receive a loan with a percentage of the amount guaranteed by the SBA.
-This means that if you default on the loan, the SBA guarantees repayment to the lender, making SBA loans relatively low risk — and appealing — for lenders and borrowers alike.
+If approved, you’ll receive a loan, and a percentage of the amount will be guaranteed by the SBA.
+This means that if you default on the loan, the SBA guarantees repayment to the lender, making SBA loans relatively low-risk — and appealing — for lenders and borrowers alike.

 SBA loan eligibility requirements vary depending on the lender and the type of loan program.
 A few things lenders consider when assessing a potential borrower are: